Horse use in Jasper National Park

 Camps may not be left unattended for more than one night.

 All backcountry horse campsites in the park have graze quotas that dictate the maximum number of nights a horse party can stay at a particular campsite.
 These quotas are based on the amount of available graze in each area.
 Once a graze quota for a campsite has been reached, parties will be directed to other areas.

 To reduce environmental damage, it is best if horses are allowed to graze at random.
 Tying horses to trees overnight is not permitted.
 If overnight tying is necessary, high-lining (stretching a rope between two trees) is permitted.
 Please protect the trees by padding the portion of the rope that is tied around the tree and avoiding the trees’ root systems.

-If you need to hold your horses overnight at the start or end of an overnight backcountry trip, you may use one of our holding corrals.
+If you need to hold your horses overnight at the start or end of an overnight backcountry trip, you may use one of the holding corrals.
 There is no charge for the use of these corrals but they must be pre-booked through the Jasper Trail Office - 780-852-6177 ext 2.
 Reservation fees apply.

 Temporary primitive camps are permitted at holding corrals while stock is being held.
-Two herds-people and one tent/camper are permitted, but no fires are allowed.
+No fires are allowed.

 Note!: Jasper National Park no longer maintains holding corrals for public horse use.
 Users must check the condition of the corral and be prepared to make necessary repairs.
 Cutting of standing trees for poles is not permitted.

-- Athabasca Pass Trail: Moab Lake parking lot
+- Athabasca Pass Trail: just prior to the Moab Lake parking lot

-If you have questions regarding horse use in Jasper National Park, contact the Jasper Trail Office at 780-852-6177 ext.
-2
+If you want to book or have questions regarding horse use in Jasper National Park, contact the Jasper Trail Office at 780-852-6177 ext.
+2.